The EDMO Method®

 - I am compassionate with myself and others.

-- I ground myself using tools like deep breathing, journaling or meditation.
+- I ground myself with healthy tools, e.g. deep breathing, journaling, yoga, meditation.

 - I express gratitude for all the good in my life.